Teaching Children About Money

 To learn how to manage money, children need some money to manage.
 Typically this money comes from an allowance or from doing small jobs for friends and neighbors.
 As a first step, you’ll have to decide how much the allowance should be and whether it should be linked to jobs they are required to do.

 One popular suggestion, especially for younger children, is to illustrate the concept of budgeting by using three clear jars that represent current expenses, short-term savings, and long-term savings.
 Separating cash into jars makes it easy to compare the results of spending and saving.
-But don’t wait too long to open a savings account for their short-term savings.
-Abilene Teachers FCU has a fun Savings Safari option for children under the age of 13 and we have Youth accounts for teens.
+Once they understand the concept, you may choose to open a savings account at the credit union.
+(We find this works well for multi-child families whose piggy banks are subject to ‘raiding.’)
+Dividends are paid on these accounts and there is no monthly minimum fee.
+Abilene Teachers FCU has a fun Savings Safari option for children under the age of 13 and Youth accounts for teens.

-If you want to encourage charitable giving, you can use a fourth jar, set a fixed percentage of the total, such as 10%, and encourage putting money in that jar as well.
+If you’d like to encourage charitable giving, use a fourth jar, set a fixed percentage of the total, such as 10%, and encourage putting money in that jar as well.

 Spending V. Saving and Investing